 The Supported Independent Living Program (SIL) is an individualized program that supports participants to achieve their identified personal goals with one-to-one assistance.

 SIL supports adults with various abilities both in their homes and local community.
 SIL workers are able to follow rehabilitation intensive programs, to ensure the individual is working towards maximum independence.
+SIL is offered to individuals throughout Greater Vancouver and the Sunshine Coast.

 Some of the tailored supports SIL provides fall under these broad categories: